The slow cooker is perfect for making tender and flavorful pork carnitas. Once they're ready, I like to crisp them up under the broiler.

 Ingredients

-- 1 tablespoon Diamond Crystal kosher salt (or 2 scant teaspoons of fine salt)
+- 1 tablespoon Diamond Crystal kosher salt - (or 2 scant teaspoons of any other salt)

 - 1 teaspoon black pepper